ChrisWarner94/ChrisWarner94/README.md

 🔭 I’m currently working on adding features to Recipeasy an MVP I worked on during my time at Le Wagon

-🌱 I’m currently deepening my understanding of javascript
+🌱 I’m currently deepening my understanding of javascript before moving on to react

 📫 How to reach me: ChrisWarner0903@gmail.com

 <!--
 **ChrisWarner94/ChrisWarner94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.